-In short, sodium is a vital component in the human diet for the regulation of cellular activity and nervous system function.
-Supplemental doses of sodium are necessary when you sweat profusely, have sunstroke, or suffer from adrenal insufficiency.
-Sodium is regularly excreted in the urine, and poses no inherent toxicity or risk.
+Although sodium is an essential nutrient in any balanced diet, excess sodium levels are linked to increased risk of stomach cancer and hypertension.
+People suffering from kidney problems or edema should restrict their intake to protect against those health risks.
+In short, it is a vital component in the human diet for the regulation of cellular activity and nervous system function.
+Supplemental doses of this nutrient are necessary when you sweat profusely, have sunstroke or suffer from adrenal insufficiency.
+It is regularly excreted in the urine and poses no inherent toxicity or risk.

 Reduction in the amount of sodium also reduces the fat accumulated in the peripheral parts of the body.
 Furthermore, excess sodium elevates the chances of lung infection.
-Depletion of the level of sodium is an invitation to a host of diseases that can cause exhaustion, exertion and mental apathy.
+Depletion of the level of sodium is an invitation to a host of diseases that can cause exhaustion, exertion, and mental apathy.

 Health Benefits of Sodium

 Sodium is one of the minerals that helps to regulate fluid levels in the human body.
 Sodium and water balance are closely linked.
 Sodium gateways and channels are what pump water into the cell and regulate the amount of extracellular fluid in the body.

 It is caused due to the failure of the heat regulating system in the human body.
 This form of heat exhaustion is caused due to continuous exposure to very high temperatures.
-This exposure causes the body to lose its capacity to maintain normal temperature.
+This exposure causes the body to lose its capacity to maintain a normal temperature.
 This condition is further aggravated due to the loss of salt and water from the body.
-Thus, sodium plays a vital role in preventing sun stroke or heat exhaustion by replacing the loss of essential electrolytes.
+Thus, sodium plays a vital role in preventing sunstroke or heat exhaustion by replacing the loss of essential electrolytes.
 Besides water, drinking fluids containing salt and sugar is favorable against sunstroke.
-Salt can also be mixed with the juice of raw mangoes to provide even more relief.
+Salt can also be mixed with the juice of raw mangos to provide even more relief.
 Sodium levels and fluid balance are very important for endurance athletes as well as those who live extremely active lifestyles.

 Sodium plays an important role in the removal of any excess carbon dioxide that has accumulated in the body.

 Sodium helps to facilitate the absorption of glucose by cells, resulting in the smooth transportation of nutrients in the body’s cell membranes.